AndrewRot/verji/README.md

 ### 3. Set up environment variables

-Create a `.env.local` file in the root of your project and add the following environment variables:
+Create a `.env.local` file in the project root:

 ```
 # Sanity